-Orange County new vehicle sales rose 19.2% in May, according to the latest market report from Newport Beach-based Orange County Automobile Dealers Association.
+Orange County auto dealers sold 14,596 vehicles in May, a 10.7% increase from the same period last year, according to the Newport Beach-based Orange County Automobile Dealers Association.